jezzsantos/saastack/docs/decisions/README.md

 ### (Optional) Validation

 > This optional section describes how the implementation of/compliance with the ADR is evaluated (aka enforced), for instance, by way of a review or a test.
-See “A Definition of Done for Architectural Decision Making” in this blog for related hints.
+See “A Definition of Done for Architectural Decision-Making” in this blog for related hints.

 ### (Optional) Pros and Cons of the Options